 Because you will be travelling in a small group, by having lunch together, you will be able to get to know your fellow passengers.
 Believe me, travellers from all over the world come to New Zealand and they often arrive from different places to your own.

 One of the passengers on our tour, made a special request to visit the Mt Difficulty winery.
 It had not be scheduled for that day, but the guide changed to route to suit.
 We arrived at Mt Difficulty just as a late lunch was being served and the place was humming.
 In fact the staff were run off their feet, but couldn’t have been more cheerful.

-My fav winery is Chard Farm.
-We have a butt-clenching ride up an incredibly steep gravel road but the views below are incredible.
-Keren negotiates the bends with ease, ensuring great photo opportunities of the AK Hackett Bungy jump at Kawarau Bridge in the Gibbston Valley .
-Chard Farm has a special rustic character and is a recognised icon for this region.
-Doncha just love Lola – she’s made from old wine vines (that’s the one on the left, ok).
+One of Michael’s favourite wineries is that of Chard Farm.
+Yes, we did have a butt-clenching ride up an incredibly steep gravel road but the views below us were spectacular.
+Our guide negotiated the tight bends with ease.
+On the way up we stopped to take photos of the AJ Hackett Bungy jump at Kawarau Bridge in the Gibbston Valley .
+Chard Farm has a special rustic character and has pretty much become an icon for this region.